The Inheritance (play): Critical response

-The reviewer for The Daily Telegraph called the play “perhaps the most important American play of this century.”

-The Variety reviewer wrote the play is a "vast, imperfect and unwieldy masterpiece that unpicks queer politics and neoliberal economics anew.
+Theatre critic Dominic Cavendish, writing for The Daily Telegraph, called The Inheritance “perhaps the most important American play of this century so far.”
+Variety ‘s Matt Trueman considered the play to be a "vast, imperfect and unwieldy masterpiece that unpicks queer politics and neoliberal economics anew.
 In addressing the debt gay men owe to their forebears, it dares to ask whether the past hasn’t also sold the present up short."

-Michael Billington, The Guardian reviewer, wrote: "While Lopez’s play has a literary framework, it teems with life and incident...Lopez is also unafraid to periodically stop the plot and clear the stage for an impassioned debate: one of the most intense is about the status of gay culture which, having fought so long against oppression, now finds itself in danger of being co-opted."
-In a later article, Billington also praised Paul Hilton's performance in the Young Vic Theatre production in a list by The Guardian writers of the 50 greatest theatre shows since 2000, in which The Inheritance placed 15th.
+Michael Billington, in his review for The Guardian, gave The Inheritance four out of five stars.
+According to him: “Daldry’s crystalline production pierces your emotional defences, raises any number of political issues and enfolds you in its narrative.”
+He admired the “rollercoaster energy and high entertainment value” of the play, but “found its exclusive maleness limiting” given that “the only woman we meet does not appear until the end.”
+On occasion, he also felt that “Lopez was exhibiting his own virtuosity at the expense of [a] character’s believability.”
+In a later article, Billington praised Paul Hilton's performance in the play.
+The Inheritance placed 15th on The Guardians list of the 50 greatest theatre shows since 2000.

 The show received mostly mixed reviews on Broadway.
-As Ben Brantley wrote in The New York Times: "Its breadth doesn't always translate into depth."
-He praised the acting of many in the large cast and noted the continued experiential relevance of the AIDS crises, stating, "That effort to conjure a nightmare era in danger of being forgotten by many young people today captures what’s best in 'The Inheritance'.”

-Writing in The New Yorker, Rebecca Mead drew comparisons to Angels in America, the two-part epic play by Tony Kushner, also examining the early AIDS crisis in New York, describing The Inheritance as "less intellectually demanding" and "strik[ing] an upper-middlebrow tone" and also comparing the play with Hanya Yanagihara's 2015 "gay-trauma" novel A Little Life.
+Ben Brantley from The New York Times praised the cast performances and noted the continued experiential relevance of the AIDS crises, but felt that “the breadth doesn't always translate into depth."
+Writing in The New Yorker, Rebecca Mead described The Inheritance as "less intellectually demanding" and "strik[ing] an upper-middlebrow tone" as compared to Tony Kushner’s Angels in America which also explores similar themes within the context of the AIDS crisis.

 Terrence McNally, author of the 1994 play Love!
 Valour!
-Compassion!, which addressed the AIDS crisis contemporarily, said that "as an 80-year-old survivor, observer, and participant of the many years covered in the play" he had never had such a strong response, referring to the experience of watching a play about the early AIDS crisis amid an audience of gay men of both the survivors' generation and the subsequent generation, that of the protagonists.
+Compassion!, which offers a contemporary take on the AIDS crisis, said that "as an 80-year-old survivor, observer, and participant of the many years covered in the play" he had never had such a strong response, referring to the experience of watching a play about the early AIDS crisis amid an audience of gay men of both the survivors' generation and the subsequent generation, that of the protagonists.